What is the Student Earned Income Exclusion?

 Special Conditions

 The student doesn't necessarily have to be in the classroom to qualify for the SEIE.
-If the student receives home instruction for at least 12 hours a week or is unable to regularly attend school due to illness or disability, they may still qualify for the exclusion.
+If the student receives home instruction for at least 12 hours a week or cannot regularly attend school due to illness or disability, they may still qualify for the exclusion.

 How Does One Apply?

-This article was contributed by Michael Klinger, Work Incentives Specialist for the Virginia Department of Aging and Rehabilitative Services.
-For more information on SEIE or any other benefits related questions, contact Michael Klinger at 434-298-7652 or Michael.klinger@dars.virginia.gov
+This article was contributed by Michael Klinger, Work Incentives Specialist for the Virginia Department for Aging and Rehabilitative Services.
+For more information on SEIE or any other benefits related questions, contact Michael Klinger at 434-989-5782 or Michael.klinger@dars.virginia.gov